The Meaning of Joy & 3 Ways to Feel More Joy

 I don’t mean only the “kick up your heels and sing in the rain” kind of joy (though that’s wonderful when it comes).

-I mean a quieter, deeper joy:
+I mean a quieter, deeper joy.

 A sense of inner peace.

-That things will get better.
+Things will get better.

 That you are not alone.